NateNotermann/Prime-Solo-Project/README.md

 <em>Duration: 2 Week Sprint</em>

-I wanted to create ful-stack application that allowed users to search an index of comedians by first name, last name, keywords or location.
+I wanted to create ful-stack application that allowed users to search an index of comedians by first name, last name, keywords and location.
 I included links to each comedians social media sites like Instagram, Twitter, Youtube, and more.
 I also wanted user to be able to save their favorite comedians to a list for future reference.

 The goal was to build an application which utilizes the full stack C.R.U.D.(Create, Read, Update, Delete) in order to run database requests, render items to the dom, and create a responsive and immersive experience within the app.